 Employee spouses are not eligible to participate in this Health Action Plan.
 But, those enrolled in Sandia medical coverage can complete certain activities for up to $100 each year.
 Go to Join a Health Action Plan to learn more.

-Your first step is to attend a 60-minute appointment with your coach to measure your baseline and set your goals and objectives.
+Your first step is to attend a 60-minute appointment with your coach to measure your baseline fitness levels and discuss your goals and objectives.

 Participate in or view at least three of the following:

 Move Faster with Individualized Interval Training (video)

 Boosting Metabolism through Exercise and Nutrition (video)

 Fitness classes – Our staff of certified exercise professionals offer a variety of onsite group fitness classes.
 To participate, you must complete the PAR-Q form.

 Fitness facilities – Fitness facilities are open to the entire workforce and offer a variety of cardio and resistance training equipment, perfect for morning, lunchtime, or after-work exercise sessions.
 To use the facilities, you must complete the PAR-Q form, and in New Mexico, you must also schedule a gym orientation.
 Call 505-844-2437 to schedule your orientation.
 Select Option 2 to schedule an appointment with a dietitian.